kdsas/FinalProject_Vehicle_Inventory_Program/README.md

 # FinalProject_Vehicle_Inventory_Program
-Android Studio Java automobile class that will be used by a fictional dealership as a vehicle inventory program
+This application is an Android Studio Java automobile class that is a vehicle inventory program.
+This application consists of four main methods: remove vehicle, add vehicle, update vehicle, and print vehicle information to file.

 What I Learned: Java variable creation,